Night offered the rider no solace.

 “You have given me a lot to think about, Aeneid.”
 A pause and a contentment smile.
 “Thank you.”

 Sextus limited himself to a nod.

 “I will handle her, get whatever rest you can manage.
-I will have need of you soon enough, so find by then the person you want to be.
-Do not let yourself be beaten by the first obstacle you encounter within, Tabula Rasa.”
-So, spoke the scarlet blur as she disappeared.
+I will have need of you soon enough, so find out the person you want to be.
+Do not let yourself be beaten by the first obstacle you face within, Tabula Rasa.”
+So spoke the scarlet blur, fading into the night.

 With dawn, enlightenment.
 Sextus tore his cloak and picked up his spear, tip pointed towards him.
-With careful dedication he bound the blade, blunting it.
-The first step on his declaration, a pact of his determination in guiding all his actions with the best of his human aspects.
+He bound the blade with careful dedication, blunting it.
+The first step, a pact of his determination in guiding his Triumph with the best of his humanity.

 The determination to become more than an empty slate.